bigdoguk/datacleaningproject/README.md

 ### 8. organize the output "z" as a data frame ("result") and save the resulting data frame as "average.txt".

 This is the dataset generated from the requriment 5 in the assignment.
+The code is as below:

 result<- data.frame(matrix(ncol = length(names(subset)), nrow = 0))